lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ##### QPI and UPI

-Most high-end servers allow the placement of multiple identical CPU's on the same motherboard, allowing two or four CPU's to be part of the same computer.
+Most high-end servers allow the placement of multiple identical CPUs on the same motherboard, allowing two or four CPUs to be part of the same computer.
 Intel QuickPath Interconnect ([QPI](https://en.wikipedia.org/wiki/Intel_QuickPath_Interconnect)) and its successor, Intel UltraPath Interconnect ([UPI](https://en.wikipedia.org/wiki/Intel_UltraPath_Interconnect)), are interfaces primarily used for inter CPU communication on these multi socket machines.

-The bandwidth of the connection between the CPU's can be important in a number of scenarios, for example:
+The bandwidth of the connection between the CPUs can be important in a number of scenarios, for example:

   - Memory bandwidth starved single threaded applications.
   - Threads running on CPU-0 that need to communicate with a GPU connected to CPU-1.